aganezov/fga/docs/readme.md

 As each script was meant to be standalone and not dependent on any other package, library (except standard), etc., code contains some duplication in terms of support functions.

+For the description of pipelines, that were used in this study, please, refer to [pipelines section](https://github.com/sergey-aganezov-jr/fga/tree/master/docs#pipeline)

 # Orthology